-Lubricity is a proposal for future London – in the tidal Thames Estuary, where the limits of London are reached and the Greenbelt, transportation infrastructures, and new industries intersect.
-The design recognises a fluid landscape and aims to slow the need to commute from this urban margin while simultaneously facilitating movement of migrating birds, energy fields, and new public forms.
+Lubricity is a proposal for less known London – in the tidal Thames Estuary, where the limits of London are reached and the Greenbelt, transportation infrastructures, and new industries intersect.
+The design recognises a fluid landscape and aims to slow the need to commute from these urban margins while simultaneously facilitating movement of migrating birds, energy fields, and new public forms.